INFORMSJoC/2021.0076/README.md

 Download Vesta credit dataset from https://www.kaggle.com/competitions/ieee-fraud-detection/data, and run feature_engineering.py to perform feature engineering.

+A toy dataset is also provided for quick start.

 ## Description
 The security of credit card fraud detection (CCFD) models based on machine learning is important but rarely considered in the existing research.
 To this end, we propose a black-box attack-based security evaluation framework for CCFD models.
 Under this framework, the semi-supervised learning technique and transfer-based black-box attack are combined to construct two versions of semi-supervised transfer black-box attack (STBA) algorithm.
 Moreover, we introduce a new nonlinear optimization model to generate the adversarial examples against CCFD models and a security evaluation index to quantitatively evaluate the security of them.